bariis/MovieDB-Api/README.md

 This is my first iOS project.

-Simple Movies App with MVC using The Movie DB API written in Swift 5
+Simple movie application with MVC design patter using TheMovieDB-API written in Swift 5

+No dependencies were used.
+I have used urlSession to fetch movie data and new Result type was used.

 This app shows now-showing movies.